quangshuynh/Zingleborg/README.md

-A survival story game made with Ruby with Rails
+A text-based survival story game made with Ruby with Rails

 Languages: Ruby on Rails